Vansh-Dwivedi/NavAccountingApp/README.md

 ## Installation Instructions

-To set up and run this MERN stack application, follow these steps:
+To set up and run this Application made in MERN Stack, follow these steps:

 1. Clone the repository:
    ```